Sub Page Header

 Under U.S. copyright law, your “original work of authorship” is protected by copyright once you affix it in a “tangible medium.”
 A tangible medium means your work can be written down or placed in a form that can be perceived in other ways.
 An original work of authorship is one that is created by a human author and one that exhibits a “minimal degree of creativity.”

 If two or more authors are responsible for creating a single work of authorship, they will be considered joint authors, and will each have an indivisible interest in the original work.
-Alternatively, if a collective work is created by multiple authors, each author’s contributions will be divisible from the work as a whole.
-An example of this would be an anthology composed of several different poems.
+Alternatively, if multiple authors create a collective work, each author’s contributions will be divisible from the work as a whole.
+An example of this would be an anthology composed of several different short stories.

 Examples of original works that are copyrightable include: